 Have Supplies For Just In Case…

 Always have water with you, even if it’s going to be cold!
-As I’m usually awake and observing through most of the night (I don’t typically camp out), having some snacks and drinks is always a necessity, especially caffeinated beverages to keep you awake for the trip back.
+As I’m usually awake and observing through most of the night before I drive back home, having some snacks and drinks is always a necessity, especially caffeinated beverages to keep you awake for the trip back.
 Having a First Aid kit, and anything you need to protect yourself is also recommended.
 But in the event something happens, seek medical help as quickly as you can!

 Don’t forget the spare tire either!